coolboy12152012/2-big-project/README.md

 # 2-big-project
-A powerful Pyhton project- simple, smart and build with creativity
+A powerful Python project- simple, smart and build with creativity